 |BUSN||2380||Principles of Marketing||3|

-1Discipline-Specific Directed Electives: Students may choose from many course offerings in Accounting (ACCT), Business (BUSN), Computer Science (CISP),and Management (MGT) to meet this elective requirement.
-Credit may also be obtained through co-op opportunities (COE) or by articulating credits earned from a diploma program at a TN College of Applied Technology.
+1Discipline-Specific Directed Electives: Students may choose from many course offerings in Accounting (ACCT), Business (BUSN), Financial Services (FNCE) and Management (MGT) to meet this elective requirement.
+Credit may also be obtained through Cooperative Education (COE) or by acquiring credits for Prior Learning.

 This program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

-This program is designed for students who plan to enter the field upon graduation.
-Students intending to transfer to a baccalaureate program are advised that they should check with their faculty advisor and the four-year institution regarding specific transfer of courses.
+This program is designed for students who plan to enter the workforce upon graduation.
+Students intending to transfer to a baccalaureate program should follow the appropriate Associate of Science program.